Change for Change

 On World Communion Sunday 2014, we kicked off a new and special offering we’re calling “Change for Change.”
-We encourage you to fnd an interesting container – a basket made overseas, perhaps, or a pottery bowl – and put a coin or two in whenever you eat a meal at home.
-On our quarterly “Change for Change” Sundays , bring the money you’ve collected, and contribute it during our offering.
-We’ll also receive gifts of food (and money, if you wish) for the Central Virginia Food Bank.
-The coins you bring for the September offering will help support the people of Burundi who have fled their homes due to the political unrest and violence in their country.
+We encourage our members to find an interesting container – a basket made overseas, perhaps, or a pottery bowl – and put a coin or two in whenever they eat a meal at home.
+On our quarterly “Change for Change” Sundays, members bring the money they’ve collected, and contribute it during our offering.
+Each quarter, a different Sunday School class chooses a local organization to receive that quarter’s Change for Change offering.
+Organizations chosen have included Richmond’s ARC Park, the Central Virginia Sanctuary Congregation Network, Connor’s Heroes, and ACTS (Area Congregations Together in Service).

 GPPC has a long tradition of providing direct support to Presbyterian missionaries around the world.
-It is our joy and responsibility to support missionaries around the world who bear testimony to God’s healing and transforming love for all people everywhere.
+It is our joy and responsibility to support missionaries who bear testimony to God’s healing and transforming love for all people everywhere.
 We currently work with three mission co-workers:

 Jeff and Christi Boyd work for education, food security and fair trade in Central Africa.

-Cindy Corell connects agricultural experts in Haiti with Haitian farmers to help farmers do what they do best—grow food for others
+Cindy Corell connects agricultural experts in Haiti with Haitian farmers to help farmers do what they do best—grow food for all.

 Our tradition of supporting Global Missions here at GPPC is also very personal.
-There are many of our members who served or are serving as mission co-workers or members in mission or with family members who have served or serve the Lord this way.
-Our current members in mission are: Richard Hamm, Hanil University and Presbyterian Theological Seminary, Jeonju, South Korea; Grace Yeuell, Religious Education Program Director for Installation Management Command-Europe, Kaiserslautern, Germany and Ruth Brown, Zimbabwe (see above).
+Many of our members have served or are serving as mission co-workers or as members in mission or live with family members who have served the Lord this way.
+Our current members in mission are: Richard Hamm, Hanil University and Presbyterian Theological Seminary, Jeonju, South Korea; and Grace Yeuell, Religious Education Program Director for Installation Management Command-Europe, Kaiserslautern, Germany and Ruth Brown, Zimbabwe (see above)

 For a number of years, GPPC has provided financial support to Forman Christian College (FCC) in Lahore, Pakistan by providing scholarships to Christian students through The Friends of Forman College.
-Founded by Presbyterian missionaries in 1864, FCC has educated leaders in government, education, the arts, medicine and law and leaders of the Pakistan Christian church.
-By offering quality higher education, FCC is building towards a peaceful tomorrow in Pakistan.
+Founded by Presbyterian missionaries in 1864, FCC has educated leaders in government, education, the arts, medicine and law, as well as educating leaders of the Pakistan Christian church.
+By offering quality higher education, FCC aspires to build a peaceful tomorrow in Pakistan

-Our commitment to global missions is enhanced by a unique relationship with Union Presbyterian Seminary.
-We are blessed by our relationship with the international students there who witness to us as servants of the Lord, sharing with us knowledge and awareness of their cultures and the practice of Christianity in their countries.
+Our commitment to global missions is enhanced by our relationship with international students who attend Union Presbyterian Seminary.
+These students witness to us as servants of the Lord, sharing with us knowledge and awareness of their cultures and the practice of Christianity in their countries.
 While we support them in their time away from family and loved ones, they bring the global presence of Jesus Christ right into our church.